falent/googleHomeAssistantExpressNodeJS/README.md

 ### 1.3 Node.js IDE
 We will use webstorm
 https://www.jetbrains.com/webstorm/download/
-but you can use any of your favourite JS/Node.js IDE visual studio or atom or notepad
+but you can use any of your favourite JS/Node.js IDE like visual studio or atom or notepad.

 <div id='id-model'/>